-EPA has fully approved all applicable requirements of the Maryland SIP for the Maryland portion of the Area for purposes of redesignaton to attainment for the 1997 annual $PM{2.5}$ NAAQS in accordance with section 110(k) of the CAA.
+EPA has fully approved all applicable requirements of the Maryland SIP for the Baltimore Area for purposes of redesignation to attainment for the 1997 annual PM{2.5} NAAQS in accordance with section 110(k) of the CAA.

 3. Permanent and Enforceable Reductions in Emissions